spacetelescope/slitlessutils/docs/simulation.rst

 The simulations provided by ``slitlessutils`` make several simplifying assumptions that will be reevaluated in future releases.
 In order of relative importance of their adverse effect on the expected :term:`signal-to-noise` (S/N), these are:

 * The sky background is assumed to be a single value, however as discussed in :doc:`the master sky <background>` belies this assumption.
-Employing a realistic :term:`master-sky image` with a scale factor (:math:`\alpha`) by modifying the source/uncertainty equations to have :math:`B\rightarrow \alpha\,B_{x,y}`.
+Employing a realistic :term:`master-sky image` with a scale factor (:math:`\alpha`) by modifying the source/uncertainty equations to have :math:`B\rightarrow \alpha\,B_{x,y}`, where :math:`\alpha` becomes the tunable parameter to be set by the user.
 This assumption will give the illusion of a constant S/N over the detector, but the deviations from constant will depend on the how adopted level compares to the (large-scale) variations in the :term:`master-sky image`.
 Therefore this may introduce small systematic biases based on the position of the sources.

 * The DQA is assumed to have no bad pixels flagged, which effectively *overestimates* the number of valid science pixels and perhaps slightly the S/N.

-* The dark current is assumed to be a single value that applies uniformly to *all* pixels, yet real detectors have pixel-to-pixel variations.
+* The dark current and read noise are assumed to be a single values that applies uniformly to *all* pixels, yet real detectors may have pixel-to-pixel variations.
 Like the sky-background issue, this may introduce weak systematic, spatial biases.

 * The :term:`attitude` is set by the user and assumed to be noiseless, but in practice there are systematic uncertainties in the accuracy of the :term:`world-coordinate system` (WCS).
 In general, errors in the WCS result in a systematic wavelength shift (sometimes called the *wavelength zeropoint*) and/or flux losses.
 However `Ryan, Casertano, & Pirzkal (2018) <https://ui.adsabs.harvard.edu/abs/2018PASP..130c4501R/abstract>`_ show that these effects are very small compared for most HST observations and negligible compared to the spectro-photometric noise.